udaykarankwatra/1st-year/README.md

 # 1st-year
-# this repo holds all my first year work as a b.tech CSE candidate
+# this repo holds all my first year work as a B. Ca student